mesonbuild/meson/docs/markdown/Syntax.md

 The main building blocks of the language are *variables*, *numbers*, *booleans*, *strings*, *arrays*, *function calls*, *method calls*, *if statements* and *includes*.

 Usually one Meson statement takes just one line.
 There is no way to have multiple statements on one line as in e.g. *C*.
 Function and method calls' argument lists can be split over multiple lines.
 Meson will autodetect this case and do the right thing.
-Apart from line ending whitespace has no syntactical meaning.
+In other cases you can get multi-line statements by ending the line with a `\`.
+Apart from line ending whitespace has no syntactic meaning.

 Variables
 --